nwoeanhinnogaehr/tinyspec-cling/README.md

 by calling `void skip_to_now();`

 See the hacks directory for some other examples.
-Even more examples---which may require adaptation for this fork---are available as part of [tinyspec](https://github.com/nwoeanhinnogaehr/tinyspec).
+Even more examples---which require adaptation for this fork---are available as part of [tinyspec](https://github.com/nwoeanhinnogaehr/tinyspec).

 ## OSC support

 There is currently experimental support for sending/receiving Open Sound Control messages.
-See `hacks/osc.cpp` for details.
+See `hacks/osc.cpp` and `hacks/tidal.cpp` for details.